North-East direction | QR Translator

 Introduction

-Known by its nickname "Triangle Building," this high-rise building has many restaurants on the upper floors and has an observation deck on the 51st floor.
+Known by its nickname “Triangle Building,“ this high-rise building has many restaurants and bars on the upper floors.
 It is 210-meter high with 4-story basement and 52 floors above ground.

 Route